2eBE/telegram-chatbot/README.md

 ## Run in IDE

-Locate `PersonalAssistantBotInitializer` class in `src/main/java/telegram/bot` and run it.
+Locate `telegram.bot.PersonalAssistantBotInitializer` and run it.

+## Talk with the bot

+- Use the `BOT_USERNAME` defined in the `telegram.bot.config.BotConfiguration` to search for the bot in the Telegram app.
+- Alternatively, search for the "2e personal assistant bot" in the Telegram app.